TOliverKocsis/OrderBook/README.md

 # OrderBook
-A simple example OrdeBook implmenetation in C++ for study purposes.
+A simple example order book implementation in C++ for study purposes.